Erin Jones PhD, MSc, CPDT-KA, IAABC-ADT, CDBC, CANZ-ABC/ATI

 Certifications and Accreditations

 - Accredited Animal Behaviour Consultant (CANZ)

 - BSc. in Psychology

 - MSc in Anthrozoology

 - PhD in Animal Studies

 It is important that dog training practices are based on the most current science.
 I pride myself with following the code of ethics set forth by the IAABC and the CCPDT to use the most minimally invasive techniques possible when working with any nonhuman animal.
 I emphasise the importance of building a strong relationship founded on both consent and communication.
-I am here to help your dog navigate this human centric world in the most effctive and compassionate way possible.
+I am here to help your dog navigate this human centric world in the most effective and compassionate way possible.
 I will never use or recommend the use of shock, choke or prong collars on your dog.